CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Numerical Studies: Full-State Feedback

 \subsection{Case of Tropospheric $\text{CO}_2$}

-We now consider realistic initial condition and set-point to tackle the control of the concentration of tropospheric carbon.
-Specifically, we consider the current state of the atmosphere as initial conditions and the pre-industrial condition as the set-point state.
+We now consider realistic system initial conditions and set-point to address the control of the concentration of tropospheric carbon.
+Specifically, we consider the current state of the atmosphere as our initial condition and the pre-industrial condition as the set-point state.
 In other words, the controller is expected to bring the concentration of $\text{CO}_2$ to the pre-industrial era.

-Let $\bm{x}_{i0}$ be the initial condition of the $i$-th state.
-We consider a target urban area with volume $V_1 = 1.18 \text{ km}^3$, which results from the product between the surface of the Italian city of Siena (approximately 118 $\text{km}^2$) and an high of 0.01 km.
-Given that the current concentration of carbon dioxide in the atmosphere is 431 ppm \cite{NASAcarbon}, the current mass of carbon inside a volume $V_1$ is 915.4 tonnes; thus, $x_{10}$ = 915.4 t.
+Let $x_{i0}$ be the initial condition of the $i$-th state.
+We consider a target urban area with volume $V_1 = 1.18 \text{ km}^3$, which results from the product between the surface of the Italian city of Siena (approximately 118 $\text{km}^2$) and a hight of 0.01 km.
+Given that the current concentration of carbon dioxide in the atmosphere is 431 ppm \cite{NASAcarbon}, the current mass of carbon inside the volume $V_1$ is 915.4 tonnes; thus, $x_{10}$ = 915.4 t.
 The surrounding area $c^4_{4,4}$ has a volume twice the one of $c^1_{1,1}$, and hence, $x_{40}$ = 1,830.8 t.
-To set the initial mass of fuel (diesel) in $c^2_{2,2}$, i.e., $x_{20}$, we consider $n_\text{q} = 5,000$ vehicles with a tank of 50 liters each; this yields 42 kg of diesel per vehicle, and hence, $x_{20}$ = 210 t.
+To set the initial mass of fuel (diesel) in $c^2_{2,2}$, i.e., $x_{20}$, we consider $n_\text{q} = 5,000$ vehicles with a gas tank of 50 liters each.
+This yields 42 kg of diesel per vehicle, and hence, $x_{20}$ = 210 t.
 The initial mass of gas inside pipelines and in one house is set as 50 kg, and hence, with the number of houses set as $n_\text{h} = 10,000$, we have that $x_{30}$ = 500 t.

 Since the set-point condition corresponds to the pre-industrial era in which the concentration of $\text{CO}_2$ was approximately 300 ppm, we set $x_{1\text{e}}$ = 637.2 t.
 Assuming the rate coefficients in Table \ref{tab:rateConstantsCO2}, we have that $x_{4\text{e}} = (a_{41}/a_{14})x_{1\text{e}}$ = 1,274.4 t (imposition of (\ref{eq:setPoint4})).